8 6 8

 If you are interested in taking up blogging for a living check out the training program I used for free.
 It taught me everything I needed to know about blogging and now I make a nice income from it as well.

-It is never too late to start getting regular daily exercise.
+It is never too late to get started in changing your life.

 Leave your suggestions in the comment section below.